-Note: Relations between entities use choice snippets: The snippets for built-ins all are triggered by natural prefix, i.e. Refer to the table below for other snippets:
+Note: Relations between entities use choice snippets: The snippets for entity opening directives and predicate scope directives are all triggered by natural prefix, i.e. Refer to the table below for other snippets:

-CommandsMost commands, notably those that run the developer tools, require the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.
-Project commandsProject (workspace) commands can be triggered from command palette via entering 'Logtalk' to pop up the list of all commands of this extension.
-In this case, the commands resort to the first workspace root folder if the case of multi-root workspaces.
-Alternatively, these commands can be triggered from the explorer/context menu via right click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in a Logtalk source file in the Explorer.
+Quick fixes are provided for some errors and warnings.
+When applying quick fixes, notably those that delete and insert code, the positions of the warnings and errors later in the file may not be updated, thus preventing further quick fixes to be applied or applied correctly.
+In this case, save your changes and re-run the linter by using the "Make - Reload" command (note that this command can be called automatically when saving a file using the CommandsMost commands, notably those that run the developer tools, require the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.
+Project commandsProject (workspace) commands can be triggered from the command palette by typing 'Logtalk' in the input box to pop up the list of all commands of this extension.
+In this case, the commands resort to the first workspace root folder in the case of multi-root workspaces.
+Alternatively, these commands can be triggered from the explorer/context menu via right-click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in a Logtalk source file in the Explorer.

 No defaults (VSCode doesn't support using environment variables to define settings).
 Must be set to the Prolog backend

 No default.
 Possible values are Optional settingsIn most cases, the required settings are enough for full extension functionality.
 But they assume default installations for Logtalk and the Prolog backends.
 On Windows, they also assume the default installation of PowerShell 7.
 When that's not the case, the optional settings listed below allow overriding the defaults that are derived from the required settings.
 On Windows, use forward slashes in settings that require paths.
-Use the On a POSIX system (e.g. macOS, Linux, or BSD), use the For settings that specify scripts, see their man pages for their available options.
+Use the On a POSIX system (e.g., macOS or Linux), use the For settings that specify scripts, see their man pages for their available options.
 Logtalk executable

 On Windows systems, use the absolute path to the PowerShell 7 executable and set the arguments to load the Logtalk integration script.
 For example (assuming the default Logtalk installation) and using SWI-Prolog as the backend: